Workday Training Coordinator

 Delivery

 I use instructor led and video-based methods to deliver Phase I training.
 Instructor led is currently demonstration only, consistent with our goal to gradually introduce campus to the new work environment.
-The video work product detailed above is included as part of an Introduction to Workday LMS course.
-Also included in the course are Workday provided job aids.
+The video work product detailed above is included as part of the first new user Workday LMS course.
+Also included in the course are customized Workday provided job aids.

-The incentives offered are three levels of completion badges, one for each training phase, signifying early adopter status.
-A limited number of badges will be available, in an effort to further encourage early adopters and establish training production momentum.
+The incentives offered are badges for each level of completion.
+One for each training phase, signifying early adopter status.
+A limited number of badges were available, in an effort to further encourage early adopters and established training production momentum.
 Badges are permitted for email signature line usage but only for participants.

-I designed and developed three separate badges using Affinity Designer.
+I designed and developed three separate badges using Affinity Designer (I can also use Illustrator).
 Each included the traditional badge elements of a banner, circle, and scalloped outer edge.
 To these I added ‘status elements’ further incentivizing completion of the different levels.
-The status symbols included the call sign from our radio station, our mascot, a soccer element representing our Top 10 soccer team, and a generic blimp, which regularly fly the city skyline.
+The status symbols included the call sign from our radio station, our mascot, a soccer element representing our Top 10 soccer team, and a generic blimp that regularly flies the city skyline.

 My inspiration for the design was an earlier badge I noticed for use in a campus communication.
 I saved time, modifying a graphic from my service (all elements licensed for modification) to better approximate the mascot, created the radio call sign from scratch, and also modified a blimp from my graphic service.
 The banner, scalloped edge and content circle design elements were best done from scratch in Affinity Designer.
 Overall, I created three custom assets without starting from scratch.